Dieppe Raid: Casualties

+The British historian Robin Neillands wrote that the Canadian regiments that took part in the raid were virtually destroyed.
+The Essex Scottish regiment had a 90% casualty rate as only 52 men out of the 553 men of the Essex Scottish who landed at Dieppe beach returned to England safely with the rest all killed, wounded or captured; the Fusiliers Mont-Royal regiment had 459 out of the 584 men who landed becoming casualties; and the Royal Hamilton Light Infantry regiment had 372 casualties out of the 582 men who landed with half of the survivors who returned to England being seriously wounded.
+Of the 31 officers of the Fusiliers Mont-Royal who landed at Dieppe, 27 were casualties, a loss that was especially crippling because of a shortage of French-Canadian officers.
+Other regiments who landed elsewhere suffered similarly with the Royal Regiment of Canada which landed at Blue Beach having a 94% casualty rate, while the South Saskatchewan Regiment and the Cameron Highlanders regiment who landed at Pourville had 685 casualties out of the combined 1,065 men who landed.

 The Germans suffered 591 casualties, 322 fatal and 280 wounded, 48 aircraft and one patrol boat.
 Of the 50 US Army Rangers serving in Commando units, six were killed, seven wounded and four captured.

-The losses at Dieppe were claimed to be a necessary evil.
+The losses at Dieppe were said to be a necessary evil.
 Mountbatten later justified the raid by arguing that lessons learnt at Dieppe in 1942 were put to good use later in the war.
-He later claimed, "I have no doubt that the Battle of Normandy was won on the beaches of Dieppe.
+He later said, "I have no doubt that the Battle of Normandy was won on the beaches of Dieppe.
 For every man who died in Dieppe, at least 10 more must have been spared in Normandy in 1944."
 Half a century later, the only Briton to earn a VC from the raid, Patrick Porteous criticized Mountbatten's notion that valuable lessons were learned at Dieppe, "Absolute nonsense.
 We could have learned as much in Weymouth Bay".
 In direct response to the raid on Dieppe, Churchill remarked that "My Impression of 'Jubilee' is that the results fully justified the heavy cost" and that it "was a Canadian contribution of the greatest significance to final victory."

 To others, especially Canadians, it was a major disaster.
 The exception was the success gained by the battle-hardened British commandos against the coast artillery batteries near Varengeville.
 Of the nearly 5,000 Canadian soldiers, more than 900 were killed (about 18 per cent) and 1,874 taken prisoner (37%).
+General Denis Whitaker of the Royal Hamilton Light Infantry who fought as a captain at Dieppe in a 1989 interview stated: "The defeat cleared out all the dead weight.
+It was the best thing that ever happed to the regiment."